digitalcraftsman/hugo-strata-theme/README.md

 The Strata theme is a responsive and minimal one-page-portfolio based on the self-named template made by [HTML5UP](//html5up.net/).
 Noteworthy features of this Hugo theme are a custom about section, a portfolio with gallery for photographs or client works and a contact form.

+## Please note that this theme is no longer maintained.

 ![Screenshot](https://raw.githubusercontent.com/digitalcraftsman/hugo-strata-theme/dev/images/screenshot.png)